yiisoft/yii-runner-http/README.md

 ### Additional configuration

-By default, the `HttpApplicationRunner` is configured to work with Yii application templates and follows to [config groups convention](https://github.com/yiisoft/docs/blob/master/022-config-groups.md).
+By default, the `HttpApplicationRunner` is configured to work with Yii application templates and follows the [config groups convention](https://github.com/yiisoft/docs/blob/master/022-config-groups.md).

 You can override the default configuration using constructor parameters and immutable setters.